bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

 considered a good thing, however when it comes to the above idiom there is nothing I've found in Rust that feels quite as convenient.

-I've tried three different approaches to this problem in [glam] which I'll discuss the pros on cons of here.
+I've tried three different approaches to solving this problem in [glam] which I'll discuss the pros on cons of here.
 Perhaps first though, let's talk about the primary features that Rust provides to solve this problem.

 [glam]: https://github.com/bitshifter/glam-rs

 ## `cfg` attributes

-Source code can be conditionally compiled using the attributes `cfg` and `cfg_attr` and the built-in `cfg!` macro.
-These conditions are based on the target architecture of the compiled crate, arbitrary values passed to the compiler, and so on.
-Usually for SIMD we're interested in `target_arch`, `target_feature` and our own crate's `feature`s.
+Rust code can be conditionally compiled using the attributes `cfg` and `cfg_attr` and the built-in `cfg!` macro.
+These can be used to check conditions like the target architecture of the compiled crate, enabled features passed to the compiler by cargo, and so on.
+Usually for SIMD we're interested in `target_arch`, `target_feature` and our own crate's `feature` flags.

 See the [conditional compilation] section of the Rust book for more details.

 [conditional compilation]: https://doc.rust-lang.org/1.9.0/book/conditional-compilation.html

-Can we achieve the same thing as the C/C++ example above using `cfg`?
+Can we achieve the same thing as the C/C++ example above using the `cfg` attribute?

 ```rust
 #[cfg(all(not(feature = "no-intrinsics"), target_feature = "sse2"))]
 // now what?
 ```

-Rust is simpler in that we only need to check `target_feature = sse` but at that point we're stuck, we can't set a `feature` in Rust code, these can only come from the build system.
+In some ways Rust is simpler in that we only need to check `target_feature = sse2` instead of multiple vendor specific compiler flags in C or C++, however unline `#define` we are unable to introduce a new `feature` in Rust code.
+These can only come from the build system.
 I will come back to this point later one.

-There are some other differences also.
-There is not `else` with the attribute check which is why we check that `not(feature = "no-intrinsics")` is checked here.

 Perhaps instead of setting our own define lets just make these `cfg` checks in our function.